-- School personnel should administer only physician-prescribed kits, or equivalent. - Schools are to be notified, in writing, of a student who may need emergency medication by his/her parents or physician.
-In all cases, this information should be conveyed to the nurse who will be responsible for ensuring that selected staff members receive appropriate instruction in the administration of such medication. - In addition, a notation should be made on the students' emergency medical authorization form for use on field trips.
-The medication should be available to the trip leader. - The transportation department should also be notified so that the bus driver can be made aware of the student who may need emergency medication. - The students' parent will be responsible for providing the medication and is to be informed that the school may call emergency medical services when his/her child receives the medication. - If a serious situation does occur requiring the admission of emergency medication, the principal is to contact emergency services.
+• School personnel should administer only physician-prescribed kits, or equivalent.

+Schools are to be notified, in writing, of a student who may need emergency medication by his/her parents or physician.
+In all cases, this information should be conveyed to the nurse who will be responsible for ensuring that selected staff members receive appropriate instruction in the administration of such medication.
+In addition, a notation should be made on the students' emergency medical authorization form for use on field trips.
+The medication should be available to the trip leader.

+• The transportation department should also be notified so that the bus driver can be made aware of the student who may need emergency medication.

+• The students' parent will be responsible for providing the medication and is to be informed that the school may call emergency medical services when his/her child receives the medication.

+• If a serious situation does occur requiring the admission of emergency medication, the principal is to contact emergency services.
 Serious situations require that a mobile unit be dispatched to the school to deal with complications that may arise.
 The parent should be contacted after the call to emergency services.

-- Medication procedures should be reviewed with appropriate staff at the beginning of each school year. - Children have the right to self-administer any emergency medication and carry this medication with them at all times.
+• Medication procedures should be reviewed with appropriate staff at the beginning of each school year.

+• Children have the right to self-administer any emergency medication and carry this medication with them at all times if the student has an acute or chronic disease or medical condition and the student has been instructed on how to self-administer the medication.
 This requires a form completed by the parent and a form completed by the doctor (attached to the back of this handbook).
-Parents assume legal responsibility for the medication.
+Parents assume legal responsibility for the medication (I.C.
+20-33-8-13).